As someone who lives with migraine, you are at a higher risk of developing some other health problems.

 Migraine is not considered to have long-term consequences for brain function, and current guidelines suggest that people with migraine with a normal neurologic examination does not require routine MRI.
-Only for patients with atypical headache, a recent change in headache pattern, other symptoms (such as seizures) or focal neurologic symptoms or signs, MRI of the brain is recommended.
+Only for patients with atypical headache, a recent change in headache pattern, other symptoms (such as seizures) or focal neurologic symptoms or signs, an MRI of the brain is recommended.
 If you have an MRI, there may be some things reported - two common ones are white matter hyperintensities and aneurysms.

 Neuroimaging studies indicate that migraine is a risk factor for silent brain lesions such as white matter hyperintensities.
 White matter hyperintensities are typically multiple, small dots seen in white matter of the brain, often on T2-weighted images.
-Several studies have found increased risk of white matter hyperintensities in people with migraine, with higher risk in those with more frequent and severe attacks.
+Several studies have found an increased risk of white matter hyperintensities in people with migraine, with a higher risk in those with more frequent and severe attacks.
 Although white matter hyperintensities have been associated with increased risk of stroke, dementia and death, results from longitudinal studies show no increased risk of cognitive decline in people with migraines.

 A brain aneurysm (also called a cerebral aneurysm or an intracranial aneurysm) is a ballooning arising from a weakened area in the wall of a blood vessel in the brain.
 They are mostly asymptomatic and you wouldn't know it was there unless you had an MRI.
-People with migraine are more likely to have an unruptured aneuyrism, but it's not clear if it is caused by migraine.
+People with migraine are more likely to have an unruptured aneurysm, but it's not clear if it is caused by migraine.

 This page is still under construction.
 Please check back soon.